 Has there been a role reversal in your relationship with your mentee so far?
 Maybe something he has taught you, or a positive trait of his that you would like to pick, or an instance where he has shown you a different perspective on something?

-Answer: Yes, definitely.
-I mean during this entire period of interaction between me and my mentee, he had told me about his worry about the upcoming board exams.
-But during the past few months, I have seen that he has changed his worry into something very positive.
-He studies and doesn’t stress about it.
-He says to me that taking stress would only reduce his productivity and even though I am five, six, maybe even ten years older than him, I want to have this similar kind of attitude and clarity of thought.
-If he, having faced so much, can do things without taking stress, so can I.
+Yes, definitely.
+Throughout the duration of our interaction, Afzal has said that he’s worried about his upcoming board exams.
+But more recently, I have seen that he has changed his worry into something more useful.
+He studies and doesn’t idly stress about it.
+He says that taking stress would only reduce his productivity - and even though I am a few years older than him, I want to have a similar attitude and clarity of thought.

-What kind of mental space do you find yourself in often, at the end of each session with your mentee?
+What kind of mental space do you find yourself in often, at the end of each session with Afzal?
 Have there been specific instances where you have felt really happy or really depressed or frustrated after a session?

-Answer: So, 80% of the time, I think I would say that I am satisfied thinking that I have created a positive impact on someone’s life.
-But yes, there are times when I think I am not necessarily uncomfortable, but it just helps bring perspective to my life.
-For instance, when I saw that my mentee was struggling to pay his fees of rupees 4000 to his school because of the pandemic and his family situation, it sent me into this philosophical zone, where I thought how much money does one actually require to be happy?
+So, 80% of the time, I think I would say that I am satisfied thinking that I have created a positive impact on someone’s life.
+But yes, there are times when I feel a bit uncomfortable - but that honestly just gives me much-needed perspective.
+For instance, when I saw that Afzal was struggling to pay his fees of rupees 4000 to his school because of the pandemic and his family situation, it sent me into this philosophical zone, where I thought how much money does one actually require to be happy?
 Just to think about the imbalance that is in the world in terms of wealth and opportunity, just makes me grateful for all that I have and helps me be a better human being in many ways.

 As for how the Mentorship program can improve, I would say that we have had quite a successful run with the program so far and I feel, this initiative should reach out to more students and more schools.
 Right now, we are focusing only on 9th and 10th standard students so it’s 8-9 kids that we currently mentor, but I feel that such a program should be there for more kids maybe in the neighboring community or other schools so that the kids have guidance whenever they are in need.